-We and our subsidiaries have a significant amount of existing debt and may incur significant additional debt, including secured debt, in the future, which could adversely affect our financial health and our ability to react to changes in our business.
+We and our parent companies have a significant amount of existing debt and may incur significant additional debt, including secured debt, in the future, which could adversely affect our and our parent companies' financial health and our and their ability to react to changes in our business.

-We and our subsidiaries have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
-As of March 31, 2007, our total debt was approximately \$19.3 billion, our shareholders' deficit was approximately \$6.5 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2007 was \$310 million.
+We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
+As of March 31, 2007, our total debt was approximately \$18.9 billion, our member's deficit was approximately \$5.9 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2007 was \$300 million.

 As of March 31, 2007, approximately \$413 million aggregate principal amount of Charter's convertible notes were outstanding, which matures in 2009.
-We will need to raise additional capital and/or receive distributions or payments from our subsidiaries in order to satisfy this debt obligation.
+Charter will need to raise additional capital and/or receive distributions or payments from its subsidiaries in order to satisfy this debt obligation.
 An additional \$450 million aggregate principal amount of Charter's convertible notes was held by CCHC.

-Because of our significant indebtedness, our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of our subsidiaries to make distributions or payments to their parent companies is subject to availability of funds and restrictions under our subsidiaries' applicable debt instruments and under applicable law.
-If we need to raise additional capital through the issuance of equity or find it necessary to engage in a recapitalization or other similar transaction, our shareholders could suffer significant dilution, and in the case of a recapitalization or other similar transaction, our noteholders might not receive principal and interest payments to which they are contractually entitled.
+Because of its and our significant indebtedness, the ability of Charter and our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of our subsidiaries to make distributions or payments to us and our parent companies is subject to availability of funds and restrictions under our and our subsidiaries' applicable debt instruments and under applicable law.
+If we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest payments to which they are contractually entitled.

-Our significant amount of debt could have other important consequences.
+Our and our parent companies' significant amount of debt could have other important consequences.
 For example, the debt will or could:

-- · require us to dedicate a significant portion of our cash flow from operating activities to make payments on our debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses: - · limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large;
+- require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - · limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large;

-- · place us at a disadvantage as compared to our competitors that have proportionately less debt; - · make us vulnerable to interest rate increases, because approximately 15% of our borrowings are, and will continue to be, at variable rates of interest; - expose us to increased interest expense as we refinance existing lower interest rate instruments; - · adversely affect our relationship with customers and suppliers; - · limit our ability to borrow additional funds in the future, due to applicable financial and restrictive covenants in our debt; - · make it more difficult for us to satisfy our obligations to the holders of our notes and for our subsidiaries to satisfy their obligations to their lenders under their credit facilities and to their noteholders; and - · limit future increases in the value, or cause a decline in the value of our equity, which could limit our ability to raise additional capital by issuing equity.
+- · place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because approximately 15% of our borrowings are, and will continue to be, at variable rates of interest; - · expose us to increased interest expense as we refinance existing lower interest rate instruments; - adversely affect our relationship with customers and suppliers; - · limit our and our parent companies' ability to borrow additional funds in the future, due to applicable financial and restrictive covenants in our debt; - make it more difficult for us to satisfy our obligations to the holders of our notes and to the lenders under our credit facilities as well as our parent companies' ability to satisfy their obligations to their noteholders; and - limit future increases in the value, or cause a decline in the value of Charter's equity, which could limit Charter's ability to raise additional capital by issuing equity.